shiv-sundar/YotabitesRPackageDemos/output-file/tidyr.md

 Introduction
 ============

-In this demo, we will take a look at a package called `tidyr` and its most used functions. `tidyr` is a tool used for cleaning up data for ease of use later.
+In this demo, we will take a look at a package called `tidyr` and its most used functions. `tidyr` is a tool used for cleaning up data for ease of use.

 Getting our relevant data
 -------------------------